 Petrol hedge cutters offer the most power and are best suited for sustained use on tough hedges.
-As there’s no cord they’re safer to use.
+As there’s no cord you can use the machine at greater distances conveniently.
 Petrol-heads have two options; 2-stroke and 4-stroke engines.
 The main advantage of the former comes in the shape of a greater power-to-weight ratio, crucial when attacking long, tall hedges.
 This is due to the combination of a lack of valves in 2-strokes and a more powerful engine (2-strokes fire once every revolution, 4-strokes every other revolution).
 The simpler design allows for lighter models and lower manufacturing costs.
 However, the development of 4-stroke engines has made these models a more attractive proposition.
 4-stroke engines last longer thanks to the feature of separate oil and fuel chambers, meaning parts are better lubricated.
 Gardeners need no longer go through the messy and time-consuming process of mixing fuel and oil, and with advances in this lubrication process 4-strokes are just as flexible and versatile as 2-strokes.
 The ever-increasing threat of global warming has led to manufacturers producing more environmentally friendly machines.
 As seen with the more fuel-efficient 4-strokes with Honda claiming their hedge cutter reduces fuel and oil consumption by 40 and 90% respectively, compared to 2-strokes with a similar power output.